ILF Scotland

 • Access to key LA information around known issues including Protection, Fraud and Special Markers (potential risks to workers)

-Although the proposal is focused around identifying those most in need and supporting their applications, there will be additional benefit in DPOs supporting disabled people at the initial stages of receiving ILF funding, for example, connecting individuals with peer support to be an employer or contractor of a Care Provider.
+Although the pilot is focused around identifying those most in need and supporting their applications, there will be an additional benefit in DPOs supporting disabled people at the initial stages of receiving ILF funding, for example, connecting individuals with peer support to be an employer or contractor of a Care Provider.
 It could also help to foster closer working relationships between DPOs and public sectors organisations, beyond ILF Scotland.

 4. Summary